Vagus Nerve Support™ Soothing Digestive Aid For Optimized Digestion

 Why You Shouldn’t Drink Apple Cider Vinegar

-Apple cider vinegar is acidic (this is one reason it’s effective to boost stomach acid).
+Apple cider vinegar is acidic (this is one reason it’s effective to support stomach acid).
 Acid is not meant to go into the throat (the esophagus).
 If we drink apple cider vinegar, we are exposing the delicate esophagus to acid.
 This can cause erosions of the esophagus (“GERD”) and activation of some inflammatory cells (such as eosinophils).
 Instead, we recommend putting the apple cider vinegar in a capsule, so that the acid goes into the stomach where it belongs, and stays off of the delicate esophagus.

 - Haniadka R et al. A review of the gastroprotective effects of ginger (Zingiber officinale Roscoe).
 Food Funct.
 2013 Jun;4(6):845-55.